Get Tech Tips

-This all comes down to a witch’s brew of ego and insecurity all mixed together.
-You have either done this yourself, or you know of someone who has gone to a customer’s home or business and thrown the previous technician or company under the bus in front of the customer.
-In some cases it may be nothing but bravado, and in other cases it may have a measure of truth in it (or may be undisputed).
+This all comes down to a witch's brew of ego and insecurity all mixed together.
+You have either done this yourself, or you know of someone who has gone to a customer's home or business and thrown the previous technician or company under the bus in front of the customer.
+In some cases, it may be nothing but bravado, and in other cases, it may have a measure of truth in it (or it may be undisputed).
 Either way, talking negatively about other techs and companies does nothing but make you look petty and angry.
 Demonstrate your skill and knowledge by discussing the courses of action you intend to take, and if required, you can COMPARE these actions to previous actions taken; just stay away from personal attacks.
 Let the customer be the judge about the last guy.

-10. Thou Shalt not Covet Thy Neighbor’s Job
+10. Thou Shalt Not Covet Thy Neighbor's Job

-What commands would you add or remove?
+What commandments would you add or remove?